InnovadexLLC/cloud-configurator/README.md

 cloud-configurator
 ==================

 A language parser program for configuring cloud environments.
-Philosophy is that convention triumphs over configuration.
+Preference is convention over configuration.

 ## Provider ##

 An abstraction that allows same program to be used across multiple cloud providers.

 For now, AWSProvider is the only one that's provided in the source code.
+It uses AWS's excellent [CloudFormation](http://aws.amazon.com/cloudformation/) service.

 ## Template ##